helnokaly/adonis-cache/README.md

 })
 ```

-> {tip} You may also use the `./ace cache:table` Ace command to generate a migration with the proper schema.
+> {tip} You may also use the `adonis cache:table` Ace command to generate a migration with the proper schema.

 #### Redis

-Before using a Redis cache, you will need to install the `adonis-redis` package via npm.
+Before using a Redis cache, you will need to have the Redis provider installed.

-For more information on configuring Redis, consult its [AdonisJs documentation page](http://www.adonisjs.com/docs/3.0/redis).
+For more information on configuring Redis, consult its [AdonisJs documentation page](http://adonisjs.com/docs/redis).

 <a name="cache-usage"></a>
 ## Cache Usage